 The first house sit

 I’d been travelling around the US for three weeks before making my way to San Francisco for the house sit.
 I spent my first night at Casa Loma Hotel before getting a Lyft to the couple’s South of Market address the next morning.
 Before I even made it to the entrance, I was greeted by a homeless man who asked if I’d like to buy some shoes off him to give someone as a Christmas present.
 After I politely declined, I headed upstairs to meet the couple.
 They’d printed their TrustedHousesitters home information kit out for me.
 It included details about their home, neighbourhood and pet.
-And I was then introduced to their kitty before they left for the airport.
+I was then introduced to their kitty before they left for the airport.

-And now it was just the kitty and me.
+Now it was just the kitty and me.
 For the next 10 days.
 The couple’s home was amazing.
 It was an almost new one-bedroom apartment, with a view of downtown San Francisco.
 It was within walking distance to pretty much everywhere I wanted to go.
 And really close to public transport to take me to those few places I couldn’t walk to.
 Valencia Street—a street of independently owned stores—was about 20 minutes from the apartment.
 The heart of San Francisco could be reached within five minutes.
 And Haight Street was a short Muni ride away.
 I also enjoyed just wandering any San Franciscan street to appreciate the city’s unique architecture.
 The city’s streets are lined with the most colourful houses and buildings.
 And as for the chores and responsibilities, there really wasn’t a lot asked of me.
 Feed the cat once or twice a day, daily cat playtime, water a few succulents and plants, and clean up after yourself.
 I kept in regular contact with the couple through WhatsApp throughout the sit.
 I’d send them one too many photos and videos of their kitty, and little updates on the progress we were making.
 It was heartening to know their young cat had gone from hiding from me to sleeping next to me on the bed each night.

 New Year’s Day had come around quick and this meant it was time to go home.
 My first house and cat sit done.
 Nothing broke.
 They weren’t robbed.
 And no pet emergencies.
 Thank God.
 But I still couldn’t believe a couple trusted me—a 27-year-old stranger from Australia—to look after their place and cat.
 When I landed back in Brisbane, I saw I had a message thanking me for taking such great care of everything.
 I received a five-star review and a kindly-worded testimonial.
 “It was like leaving our kitty with a good friend,” the review read.
 They said I was welcome back anytime.